 Important: The following instructions use private CA-signed certificates.
-If you're testing using a self-signed certificate, see Deploying the Cloudera Manager Keystore for Level 1 TLS with Self-Signed Certificates on page 227.
+If you're testing using a self-signed certificate, see Using Self-Signed Certificates for TLS on page 231.

 The following procedure assumes that a private Certificate Authority is used, and therefore trust must be established for that private CA. If a known public CA such as Verisign or GeoTrust is used, you may not need to explicitly establish trust for the issued certificates.
 Newer public CAs might not be present yet in the JDK default cacerts file.
 If you have problems with the import process (such as keytool error: java.lang.Exception: Failed to establish chain from reply), follow the steps for trusting private CAs below.